 Understanding acidity in wine

-Acids are one of 4 fundamental traits in wine (the others are tannin, alcohol and sweetness).
-Acidity gives wine its tart and sour taste.
-Fundamentally speaking, all wines lie on the acidic side of the pH spectrum and most range from 2.5 to about 4.5 pH (7 is neutral).
-There are several different types of acids found in wine which will affect how acidic a wine tastes.
+Acids are one of 4 fundamental traits in wine (the others are tannin, alcohol, and sweetness).
+Acidity gives a wine its tart and sour taste.
+Fundamentally speaking, all wines lie on the acidic side of the pH spectrum, and most range from 2.5 to about 4.5 pH (7 is neutral).
+There are several different types of acids found in wine, which will affect how acidic a wine tastes.
 The most prevalent acids found in wine are tartaric acid, malic acid, and citric acid.